mhale-bb/using_pytest/docs/slides/presentation.md

 ---

 # Parameterization

-Just like normal code, test code can be refactored to deduplicate test logic.
 Instead of running dozens of copies of effectively the same test, we can define a test to operate on parameters passed at runtime.